-As a woman entrepreneur, negative thoughts, emotions and stress are constant.
+As a woman business owner, negative thoughts, emotions and stress are constant.
 You’re worrying about marketing, social media, paying your contractors… the list goes on and on.

 I’ve taken a poll of some of the women entrepreneurs I know.
 Here are a few examples of negative thoughts that come up: